CommonCryptoLib: TLS protocol versions and cipher suites

 (512 + 32 +2 = TLS 1.2 + „Strict protocol version configuration“ + Best )

 Please note: Keep in mind that TLS 1.3 relays on different cipher suites than TLS 1.2.
 This has then to be considered by configuring a future proof list of supported cipher suites.

-Other options like BC (no longer supported by TLS 1.2 and above), “NO_GAP” (may lead to falsely enable protocol versions) or “Allow blind sending of a client certificate” (only relevant when acting as client) should not be enabled by the bit-mask.
+Other options like BC (no longer supported by TLS 1.2 and above) or “NO_GAP” (may lead to falsely enable protocol versions) should not be enabled by the bit-mask.